 A rare breed combination of English cocker spaniel and Cajun mountain goat, Sasha was supposedly born in Louisiana, but no one knows for sure.
 She was given up for adoption and promptly whisked away to the Miami Humane Society on account of her being adorable.
 She was quickly adopted by the PI, and has been a faithful companion, field helper, and lab mascot ever since.
 When not doing field work, she can be found snoozing in the office, chasing her ball in the hallway, or chasing squirrels and gulls across campus.

 "All I do is burrow"

 After spending the first 4.5 years of his life in South Florida, Sir Duncan adjusted to midwestern Milwaukee life surprisingly well.
-Like all battle hamsters, Sir Duncan is not outwardly affection, but does tolerate love when forced upon him.
+Like all battle hamsters, Sir Duncan is not outwardly affectionate, but does tolerate love when forced upon him.
 And, like Sasha, he enjoys a good butt scratch every so often.
-His hobbies include light night jogs, blanket spelunking, and soil respiration trials.
+His hobbies include night jogs, blanket spelunking, and soil respiration trials.
 If the weather is warm, Sir Duncan also enjoys a good day in the field.
 During the day, he can be found sleeping in the lab manager’s desk drawer, but like most of us, he’ll wake up for a meal worm, piece of bell pepper, or a Wendy’s frosty.